Friday, January 16, 2026

 That OH SHIT! takes advantage of PCM VOICE SAMPLES on the MSX's AY3 sound chip.

-And it's noticeable when you start the game after it's loading sequence.
+And it's noticeable when you start the game after it's tape loading sequence.

 So.... why is this such a blatantly obvious Pac-Man clone with no differences and just PCM voice samples to boot?